jeff-hykin/Rebex/README.md

                             # for small things, named groups dont do much, but for long rebex patterns
                             # groups like "hour" "minute" "second" allow you to pull out specific peices
                             # and that can be really helpful
+    there are also
+        [Literal:]
+        [Fixed:]
-    more groups on the way!
+        and other groups with even more on the way: conditional groups
-        conditional groups
-        atomic groups
             recursive groups
             etc
 ```